don4ye/SentimentPulse/README.md

 This section showcases key visuals generated during the analysis of DJIA stock movement prediction using sentiment from news headlines.
 These helped interpret model performance and the nature of the dataset.

-### 🧠 WordCloud of Most Frequent Words
+### 🧠 Word Cloud of Most Frequent Words
-This WordCloud highlights the most frequently occurring words in the news headlines.
-Common terms like "say", "new", "US", and "China" dominate the dataset.
+This word cloud visualizes the most frequently occurring and sentiment relevant words across all combined financial news headlines.
+Prominent terms such as “government,” “new,” “world,” “people,” “country,” and “attack” indicate recurring topics related to global affairs, geopolitical conflicts, and leadership decisions.
+These themes often carry emotional weight and are influential in shaping investor sentiment, making them critical to understanding potential stock market movements.
 ![WordCloud](images/wordcloud.png)

 ### 📈 Class Distribution (Up vs Down Days)
 This bar chart displays the distribution of market up days (1) vs down days (0), showing a relatively balanced dataset.